Con Slobodchikoff: Dogs

-Published Writings
+Published writings

-Slobodchikoff has published numerous papers in animal behavior, ecology, and evolution.
-One of his better known papers on evolution, published with Thomas G. Whitham in 1981 in the journal Oecologia, was "Evolution of individuals, plant-herbivore interactions, and mosaics of genetic variability: the adaptive significance of somatic mutations in plants".
-A seminal paper on prairie dog communication was published in 1991 in the journal Animal Behaviour: "Semantic information distinguishing individual predators in the alarm calls of Gunnison's prairie dogs".
-He has been editor or co-editor of several books, including Concepts of Species, A New Ecology: Novel Approaches to Interactive Systems, and The Ecology of Social Behavior.
-He is lead author, along with Bianca S. Perla and Jennifer L. Verdolin, of the book: Prairie Dogs: Communication and Community in an Animal Society, published by Harvard University Press.
+Slobodchikoff has published papers in animal behavior, ecology, and evolution.
+Notable works include the 1981 co-authored paper with Thomas G. Whitham, "Evolution of individuals, plant-herbivore interactions, and mosaics of genetic variability: the adaptive significance of somatic mutations in plants" in Oecologia, and the 1991 paper, "Semantic information distinguishing individual predators in the alarm calls of Gunnison's prairie dogs" in Animal Behaviour.

-His book Learning the Language of Animals – Chasing Doctor Dolittle was published by St. Martin's Press in November 2012.
+His books include Concepts of Species (1976), A New Ecology: Novel Approaches to Interactive Systems (1981), The Ecology of Social Behavior (1988), Prairie Dogs: Communication and Community in an Animal Society published by Harvard University Press (2009), and Learning the Language of Animals – Chasing Doctor Dolittle published by St. Martin's Press (2012).

 Media

-Slobodchikoff's work with the prairie dog communication system has been featured in a number of video productions, magazines, radio interviews, and newspaper accounts.
-His video appearances included: NBC Dateline, ABC World News with Peter Jennings, CNN, Country Canada, Quantum (Australian Broadcasting Corporation), Teirzeit (Belgian-German TV), BBC, Turner Broadcasting, Brixen Productions (Discovery Channel), Evolve (History Channel).
-Radio interviews have been with: NPR All Things Considered, BBC radio, PBS Flagstaff, Phoenix, Santa Fe, Idaho, and Colorado.
-Magazine stories about his work have appeared in: Smithsonian Magazine, National Geographic, People Magazine, Discover Magazine, the Phoenician, Best Friends Magazine, Boys' Life, Reader's Digest.
-Newspaper stories about his work have appeared in: LA Times, Boston Globe, Denver Post, Arizona Republic, Arizona Daily Sun, Arizona Daily Star, Washington Post, NY Times, among others.
+Slobodchikoff has appeared on the BBC.